litprog/litprog/lit/34_writing_style.md

 ### Writing Style

-While there are many (much more authoritative) sources on writing good prose, the specific kind of prose of a literate program, and the specific tooling used to compile it, does lend some justification for a short chapter with reccomendations on writing style.
+While there are many (much more authoritative) sources on writing good prose, the specific kind of prose of a literate program, and the specific tooling used to compile it, does lend some justification for a short chapter with recommendations on writing style.

 #### Itemised Lists are Fantastic

 Comma separation should be reserved for very short lists, where the commas are separated by only a very few words.
-It is irritating to be in the middle of reading a sentance, to then encounter a comma, to have to judge what kind of comma it is, realse it's for the separation of items, reflect on the last 6 words of a sentence you've been reading are not just a continuation of the previous sentence, but in fact the first item in a list of items, so you have to reinterpret them before you
+It is irritating to be in the middle of reading a sentence, to then encounter a comma, to have to judge what kind of comma it is, realise it's for the separation of items, reflect on the last 6 words of a sentence you've been reading are not just a continuation of the previous sentence, but in fact the first item in a list of items, so you have to reinterpret them before you